 Inter-frequency Intra-RAT gNB Coverage

 Two gNB cells (Cell A, Cell B) with separate frequency bands cover the same geographical area.
 Cell B has a smaller size than Cell A and is covered totally by Cell A. Generally, Cell A is deployed to provide continuous coverage of the area, while Cell B increases the capacity of the special sub-areas, such as hot spots.
 The ES activation procedure in the coverage of Cell B (ES area) may be triggered in case that light traffic in Cell B is detected.
 Cell B ES activation may also be triggered when the traffic of ES area (measured by candidate Cell A) resumes to a high level.
+A Cell B capable of ES probing can execute the ES probing procedure and based on Cell B measurements the centralized or distributed ES management can decide if the Cell B needs to be activated and take portion of the traffic from Cell A.

 Inter-RAT gNB Coverage

 Two IRAT cells (Cell A, Cell B) cover the same geographical area. gNB Cell B is totally covered by inter-RAT Cell A (such as legacy system UMTS or LTE).
 Cell A is deployed to provide continuous coverage of basic eMBB services in the area, while Cell B enhances the capability of the area to support eMBB services with high data rate or URLLC services.
 The ES activation in the coverage of Cell B (ES area) may be triggered in case that no eMBB services with high data rate or URLLC traffic in Cell B is detected or load threshold for going into energySaving state is reached.
-Cell B ES deactivation may be triggered when the eMBB services with high data rate or URLLC service request in ES area is restarted again, or load threshold for going out of energySaving state (i.e. going into notEnergySaving state) is reached.
+Cell B ES deactivation may be triggered when the eMBB services with high data rate or URLLC service request in ES area is restarted again, Cell B capable of ES probing executed the ES probing procedure and based on Cell B measurements the centralized or distributed ES management decided to activate the Cell B, or load threshold for going out of energySaving state (i.e. going into notEnergySaving state) is reached.

 Different scenarios of gNB capacity booster cell fully overlaid by candidate cell(s) are listed in below table 5.1.3.3-1.